 Of course, a good healthy diet with more servings of leafy greens and fish will not only help keep the eyes healthy but the rest of the growing body as well.

-By Dr Gerard Nah, Medical Director at W Eye Clinic
+This article is contributed by Dr Gerard Nah, Medical Director at W Eye Clinic.

 If you find this article useful, do click Like and Share at the bottom of the post, thank you.